chiptunecafe/rawrscope/README.md

 ### From source

-Clone the repository and run `cargo +nightly build -Z unstable-options --profile deploy`.
+Clone the repository and run `cargo build --release`.

 CMake and Python are required for building dependencies.

-The deploy profile strips away all debuginformation and enables LTO, whereas the release profile does not enable LTO and retains debugging symbols.
-The default dev profile should only be used for testing if things will compile since the optimizations that are applied in the other profiles are necessary for acceptable performance.
+*Note: The `dev` profile still has optimizations enabled, if you would like to skip optimizations, build with the `test` profile*

 ## Tutorial